forkwell-io/fch-drug-discovery/README.md

 - [Microsoft PowerShell 5.0 or above](https://docs.microsoft.com/en-us/powershell/?view=powershell-7)
 - [NodeJS](https://nodejs.org/en/)

-# Comparisons to the Original Repositories
+# Methodology
+## local-GA
-In this repository, we introduced a new concept - local Genetic Algorithm (local-GA), an evolutionary computing optimization method.
+In this project, we introduced a new concept - local Genetic Algorithm (local-GA), an evolutionary computing optimization method.
 We plan to keep things easy and simple as the [original repository](https://github.com/jensengroup/GB-GA) is well-maintained and is already ready for usage.

 Our method utilizes cross-over and mutation to search for the most suitable molecule in the chemical space based on its fitness function.

-We implement the local-GA in 2 areas:
+We implement the local-GA in 2 areas (details in next section):
 1. Before Transfer Learning
 1. Before exporting the molecule to the sdf file format

-This is an overview of our local-GA:
-- **Population: The original molecule**\
+### **Population: The original molecule**
-  The initial population depends on the molecules we compute before passing it on to the local-GA.
+- The initial population depends on the molecules we compute before passing it on to the local-GA.
-  The first local-GA will select of 70 molecules based on `score`, `similarity` and `logP`, together with some random selections.
+- The first local-GA will select of 70 molecules based on `score`, `similarity` and `log(P)`, together with some random selections.
-  In second local-GA, the validated molecules from the 5000 generated molecule after transfer learning is used.
+- In the second local-GA, the validated molecules from the 5000 generated molecule after transfer learning is used.

-- **Mating Pool: The molecules we want to pass from generation by generation**\
+### **Mating Pool: The molecules we want to pass from generation by generation**
-  We select the molecules we need from the population to the mating pool.
-The selection criteria is based on the fitness function.
-This number is also the number of molecules returned after every generation.
+We select the molecules we need from the population to the mating pool based on the fitness function.

-- **Cross-Over: Exchange part of 2 molecules to generate 2 new Molecules**\
+### **Cross-Over: Exchange part of 2 molecules to generate 2 new Molecules**
 The system will first randomly select 2 molecules for crossover at ring or non-ring with equal probability.
-If the two molecules does not have a valid structure for crossover, it will not be used.
+If the two molecules does not have a valid structure for crossover, it will not be used:
 - If a ring structure is selected for crossover, we randomly pick one of the edges of the ring
-  - If a non-ring structure is selected for crossover, one of the single bonds (not in ring) will be selected randomly.\
+- If a non-ring structure is selected for crossover, one of the single bonds (not in ring) will be selected randomly.

 We then rejoin these broken molecules and combine them to form 2 new molecules.
 2 new molecules will be returned from this function.

-- **Mutation: Mutate part of a molecule**\
+### **Mutation: Mutate part of a molecule**
 The molecule will undergo 7 processes separately and a random position on the molecule will be selected to do mutation by the function based on their requirements:

   - `insert_atom()`\
-    A random bond will be selected and the bond type will be classified into 3 categories based on their charge: -1, -2, -3, these information are taken into consideration so that the product will have a valid chemical structure.
+    A random bond is selected and classified into 3 categories based on their charge: -1, -2, -3, these information are taken into consideration so that the product will have a valid chemical structure.
   - `change_bond_order()`\
     It gives the new molecule a different shape, while having the same atoms as the original.
   - `delete_cyclic_bond()`\